-- 1. Encourage all teachers of high ability students to obtain a high ability license through university coursework.
+Encourage all teachers of high ability students to obtain a high ability license through university coursework.
 Each year, money for tuition support is included as part of the High Ability State Grant whenever possible.
-In addition, the HA Coordinator informs teachers of any additional tuition support opportunities available through the state or other organizations. - 2.
-Encourage teachers of high ability students to attend state and local workshops pertaining to high ability education. - 3.
-Encourage teachers of high ability students to collaborate to discuss curriculum, assessment, and social/emotional issues by providing subs if the meeting is planned during the day or pay teachers for their time collaborating outside of the school day.
+In addition, the HA Coordinator informs teachers of any additional tuition support opportunities available through the state or other organizations.

+- 2. Encourage teachers (of high ability students), counselors and administrators to attend state and local workshops pertaining to high ability education. - 3.
+Encourage teachers (of high ability students), counselors and administrators to collaborate to discuss curriculum, assessment, and social/emotional issues by providing subs if the meeting is planned during the day or pay teachers for their time collaborating outside of the school day.